commoncrawl/cc-webgraph/README.md

 The shell script is easily adapted to your needs.
 Please refer to the [LAW dataset tutorial](http://law.di.unimi.it/tutorial.php), the [API docs of LAW](http://law.di.unimi.it/software/law-docs/index.html) and [webgraph](http://webgraph.di.unimi.it/docs/) for further information.

+## Data Sets

+The Common Crawl webgraph data sets are [search for announcements on the Common Crawl web site](https://commoncrawl.org/?s=webgraph)

+## Credits

+Thanks to the authors of the [WebGraph framework](http://webgraph.di.unimi.it/) used to process the graphs and compute page rank and harmonic centrality.
+See also Sebastiano Vigna's projects [webgraph](//github.com/vigna/webgraph) and [webgraph-big](//github.com/vigna/webgraph-big).